Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Multi Project](./img/multi-project.png)

 Because this is Moonshine's main project rebuilding it will also rebuild all of its dependencies.
+If you tried to build MoonshineSharedCore directly, you would get an error.

 Click on Project and then Build and Run, and see your changes on live application.